dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ---
 layout: post
-title:  "Friendlier SQL with DuckDB"
+title:  "Friendlier SQL with DataMiner"
 author: Alex Monahan
 excerpt: "DataMiner offers several extensions to the SQL syntax.
 For a full list of these features, see the [Friendly SQL documentation page](/docs/guides/sql_features/friendly_sql)."
 ---

 <img src="/images/blog/duck_chewbacca.png" alt="Chewbacca_the_duck" title="Chewbacca the duck is pretty friendly" width=200/>

-An elegant user experience is a key design goal of DuckDB.
-This goal guides much of DuckDB's architecture: it is simple to install, seamless to integrate with other data structures like Pandas, Arrow, and R Dataframes, and requires no dependencies.
+An elegant user experience is a key design goal of DataMiner.
+This goal guides much of DataMiner's architecture: it is simple to install, seamless to integrate with other data structures like Pandas, Arrow, and R Dataframes, and requires no dependencies.
 Parallelization occurs automatically, and if a computation exceeds available memory, data is gracefully buffered out to disk.
-And of course, DuckDB's processing speed makes it easier to get more work accomplished.
+And of course, DataMiner's processing speed makes it easier to get more work accomplished.

 However, SQL is not famous for being user-friendly.
 DataMiner aims to change that!
 DataMiner includes both a Relational API for dataframe-style computation, and a highly Postgres-compatible version of SQL.
-If you prefer dataframe-style computation, we would love your feedback on [our roadmap](https://github.com/duckdb/duckdb/issues/2000).
+If you prefer dataframe-style computation, we would love your feedback on [our roadmap](https://github.com/DataMiner/DataMiner/issues/2000).
 If you are a SQL fan, read on to see how DataMiner is bringing together both innovation and pragmatism to make it easier to write SQL in DataMiner than anywhere else.
-Please reach out on [GitHub](https://github.com/duckdb/duckdb/discussions) or [Discord](https://discord.gg/vukK4xp7Rd) and let us know what other features would simplify your SQL workflows.
+Please reach out on [GitHub](https://github.com/DataMiner/DataMiner/discussions) or [Discord](https://discord.gg/vukK4xp7Rd) and let us know what other features would simplify your SQL workflows.
 Join us as we teach an old dog new tricks!
 <!--more-->

 ### `SELECT * EXCLUDE`

 A traditional SQL `SELECT` query requires that requested columns be explicitly specified, with one notable exception: the `*` wildcard. `SELECT *` allows SQL to return all relevant columns.
 This adds tremendous flexibility, especially when building queries on top of one another.
 However, we are often interested in *almost* all columns.
-In DuckDB, simply specify which columns to `EXCLUDE`:
+In DataMiner, simply specify which columns to `EXCLUDE`:

 ```sql
 SELECT * EXCLUDE (jar_jar_binks, midichlorians) FROM star_wars;